Indigenous children aged 0–4 died in the 5-year period 2015–2019. Most of these deaths (85%) were infants aged under 1

 Burden of disease

-Infant deaths (deaths of children aged less than one year) contribute substantially to total years of life lost (YLL) due to premature mortality for Indigenous Australians, accounting for 11% of the total YLL in 2011.
-Infant and congenital conditions were responsible for 80% of YLL for Indigenous babies under 1 (AIHW 2016).
+Infant deaths (deaths of children aged less than one year) contribute substantially to total years of life lost (YLL) due to premature mortality for Indigenous Australians, accounting for 10% of the total YLL in 2018.
+Infant and congenital conditions were responsible for 82% of YLL for Indigenous babies under 1.
+Low birthweight and a short gestation period accounted for 44% of the total burden attributable to infant and congenital conditions (AIHW 2022).

 What does the data tell us?